nadams2ncsu/containerized-long-read-local-assembly/README.md

 | Assembled contigs | Assembled genomic regions are stored in the **fasta directory** `.fa` files |
 | Aligned contigs | Aligned contigs to the reference genome are stored in the **alignment directories** as `.bam` files |

-*Additional outputs including gene/region-specific bam/fastq files and assembly output metrics will be in the hifiasm and intermediate directories.
-These files may be useful for troubleshooting and different visualizations but are ommitted from the repo.
-The workflow will output intermediate files on your HPC system.*

 ## Docs
 Contains the definition file and steps for building the `lr_local_assembly.sif` file as well as miscellaneous notes for the workflow.